nodejs/node/doc/api/errors.md

 <a id="ERR_INVALID_URL_SCHEME"></a>
 ### ERR_INVALID_URL_SCHEME

-Used generically to signify an attempt to use a URL of an incompatible scheme (aka protocol) for a specific purpose.
-It is currently only used in the [WHATWG URL API][] support in the [`fs`][] module (which only accepts URLs with `'file'` scheme), but may be used in other Node.js APIs as well in the future.
+An attempt was made to use a URL of an incompatible scheme (protocol) for a specific purpose.
+It is only used in the [WHATWG URL API][] support in the [`fs`][] module (which only accepts URLs with `'file'` scheme), but may be used in other Node.js APIs as well in the future.

 <a id="ERR_IPC_CHANNEL_CLOSED"></a>
 ### ERR_IPC_CHANNEL_CLOSED

-Used when an attempt is made to use an IPC communication channel that has already been closed.
+An attempt was made to use an IPC communication channel that was already closed.

 <a id="ERR_IPC_DISCONNECTED"></a>
 ### ERR_IPC_DISCONNECTED

-Used when an attempt is made to disconnect an already disconnected IPC communication channel between two Node.js processes.
+An attempt was made to disconnect an IPC communication channel that was already disconnected.
 See the documentation for the [`child_process`](child_process.html) module for more information.

 <a id="ERR_IPC_ONE_PIPE"></a>
 ### ERR_IPC_ONE_PIPE

-Used when an attempt is made to create a child Node.js process using more than one IPC communication channel.
+An attempt was made to create a child Node.js process using more than one IPC communication channel.
 See the documentation for the [`child_process`](child_process.html) module for more information.

 <a id="ERR_IPC_SYNC_FORK"></a>
 ### ERR_IPC_SYNC_FORK

-Used when an attempt is made to open an IPC communication channel with a synchronous forked Node.js process.
+An attempt was made to open an IPC communication channel with a synchronously forked Node.js process.
 See the documentation for the [`child_process`](child_process.html) module for more information.

 <a id="ERR_MISSING_ARGS"></a>
 ### ERR_MISSING_ARGS

-Used when a required argument of a Node.js API is not passed.
-This is currently only used in the [WHATWG URL API][] for strict compliance with the specification (which in some cases may accept `func(undefined)` but not `func()`).
+A required argument of a Node.js API was not passed.
+This is only used for strict compliance with the API specification (which in some cases may accept `func(undefined)` but not `func()`).
 In most native Node.js APIs, `func(undefined)` and `func()` are treated identically, and the [`ERR_INVALID_ARG_TYPE`][] error code may be used instead.

 <a id="ERR_NAPI_CONS_FUNCTION"></a>
 ### ERR_NAPI_CONS_FUNCTION

-Used by the `N-API` when a constructor passed is not a function.
+While using `N-API`, a constructor passed was not a function.

 <a id="ERR_NAPI_CONS_PROTOTYPE_OBJECT"></a>
 ### ERR_NAPI_CONS_PROTOTYPE_OBJECT

-Used by the `N-API` when `Constructor.prototype` is not an object.
+While using `N-API`, `Constructor.prototype` was not an object.

 <a id="ERR_NO_ICU"></a>
 ### ERR_NO_ICU

-Used when an attempt is made to use features that require [ICU][], while Node.js is not compiled with ICU support.
+An attempt was made to use features that require [ICU][], but Node.js was not compiled with ICU support.

 <a id="ERR_OUTOFMEMORY"></a>
 ### ERR_OUTOFMEMORY

-Used generically to identify that an operation caused an out of memory condition.
+An operation caused an out-of-memory condition.

 <a id="ERR_SOCKET_ALREADY_BOUND"></a>
 ### ERR_SOCKET_ALREADY_BOUND

-Used when an attempt is made to bind a socket that has already been bound.
+An attempt was made to bind a socket that has already been bound.

 <a id="ERR_SOCKET_BAD_PORT"></a>
 ### ERR_SOCKET_BAD_PORT

-Used when an API function expecting a port > 0 and < 65536 receives an invalid value.
+An API function expecting a port > 0 and < 65536 received an invalid value.

 <a id="ERR_SOCKET_BAD_TYPE"></a>
 ### ERR_SOCKET_BAD_TYPE

-Used when an API function expecting a socket type (`udp4` or `udp6`) receives an invalid value.
+An API function expecting a socket type (`udp4` or `udp6`) received an invalid value.

 <a id="ERR_SOCKET_CANNOT_SEND"></a>
 ### ERR_SOCKET_CANNOT_SEND

-Used when data cannot be sent on a socket.
+Data could be sent on a socket.

 <a id="ERR_SOCKET_CLOSED"></a>
 ### ERR_SOCKET_CLOSED

-Used when an attempt is made to operate on an already closed socket.
+An attempt was made to operate on an already closed socket.

 <a id="ERR_SOCKET_DGRAM_NOT_RUNNING"></a>
 ### ERR_SOCKET_DGRAM_NOT_RUNNING

-Used when a call is made and the UDP subsystem is not running.
+A call was made and the UDP subsystem was not running.

 <a id="ERR_STDERR_CLOSE"></a>
 ### ERR_STDERR_CLOSE

-Used when an attempt is made to close the `process.stderr` stream.
-By design, Node.js does not allow `stdout` or `stderr` Streams to be closed by user code.
+An attempt was made to close the `process.stderr` stream.
+By design, Node.js does not allow `stdout` or `stderr` streams to be closed by user code.

 <a id="ERR_STDOUT_CLOSE"></a>
 ### ERR_STDOUT_CLOSE

-Used when an attempt is made to close the `process.stdout` stream.
-By design, Node.js does not allow `stdout` or `stderr` Streams to be closed by user code.
+An attempt was made to close the `process.stdout` stream.
+By design, Node.js does not allow `stdout` or `stderr` streams to be closed by user code.

 <a id="ERR_TLS_CERT_ALTNAME_INVALID"></a>
 ### ERR_TLS_CERT_ALTNAME_INVALID

-Used with TLS, when the hostname/IP of the peer does not match any of the subjectAltNames in its certificate.
+While using TLS, the hostname/IP of the peer did not match any of the subjectAltNames in its certificate.

 <a id="ERR_TLS_DH_PARAM_SIZE"></a>
 ### ERR_TLS_DH_PARAM_SIZE

-Used with TLS when the parameter offered for the Diffie-Hellman (`DH`) key-agreement protocol is too small.
+While using TLS, the parameter offered for the Diffie-Hellman (`DH`) key-agreement protocol is too small.
 By default, the key length must be greater than or equal to 1024 bits to avoid vulnerabilities, even though it is strongly recommended to use 2048 bits or larger for stronger security.